osiloke/Flumotion-Transcoder/doc/rst/configuration/admin-config.rst

 ........................

-If the SMTP server require authentication, this property is used to specify the username.
+If the SMTP server require authentication, this property is used to specify the user name.

 If not specified, no authentication will be done when using the SMTP server.